-How would you feel if you found out that coffee is much more than just a warm, delicious beverage?
+How would you feel if you found out that coffee is much more than just a warm, energizing, and delicious beverage?

 What if it’s also one of the healthiest parts of your diet?